jsbronder/b3dfg/readme.txt

 Possible todo items:
 (I've tried to rank these in decreasing order of importance)

-Expose the number of dropped triplets.
-Probably best to return this in the poll_buffer or wait_buffer ioctls, but I haven't decided if that's the best approach.
-The driver must also be careful not to throw away any information at the other points when it reads the DMA_STS register (the dropped counter is reset on read).
-See the expose-dropped-frames branch for an attempted implementation of this (it crashes). libb3dfg also needs to expose this.

 Cable status interrupt implementation.
 The design docs were recently updated to include a mechanism for detecting when the wand is connected and disconnected, but this functionality is not yet implemented in the driver.
 I